Economistician/electric-barometer/README.md

   measures such as Cost-Weighted Service Loss (CWSL), Forecast Readiness Score (FRS), and related primitives.

+- **`eb-features`**
+  Defines feature engineering primitives and transformations used to prepare inputs for forecasting and evaluation.
+This package focuses on constructing lagged signals, aggregations, temporal features, and operational context variables in a model-agnostic, reproducible way, serving as the canonical feature layer for the Electric Barometer ecosystem.

 - **`eb-evaluation`**
   Provides DataFrame-first utilities for applying metrics across entities, groups, hierarchies, and time windows.
 This layer handles evaluation, comparison, and